 You might consider Supported Independent Living when you would like to access help to develop skills that will increase your independence, while living in the community.
 Under Australia’s National Disability Insurance Scheme (the NDIS), Supported Independent Living is generally available to people who require support with aspects of their daily lives and who typically live in a shared accommodation arrangement.

-Supported independent living activities include jobs that help people to be independent or learn new skills.
-This could include funding for a carer to help with tasks such as getting dressed or having a shower, or cooking and eating meals.
+Supported Independent Living funding covers the paid supports that people need to become more independent and learn new skills.
+This includes funding for support workers to assist with tasks such as getting dressed, or having a shower, or cooking and eating meals.

-Supported independent living and the NDIS can help you to live your own life and achieve your goals, while still receiving the care you need, allowing you to live the life you choose.
+Supported Independent Living services through the NDIS can help you to achieve your goals and build independence, while receiving the supports you need.
+Our Supported Independent Living teams, will work with you to live the life that you choose.